arminfro/hand-side-fix.nvim/README.md

 It addresses the common issue of typos that arise when consecutive letters are pressed by different hands.

-The plugin identifies keyword typos that occur from cross-handed typing and configures Vim's native abbreviation system to correct them.
+The plugin calculates keyword typos that occur from cross-handed typing and configures Vim's native abbreviation system to correct them.

 For example, in a language that supports the `const` keyword, typing `cosnt` will